Skip to content

 print(to_regex(pattern)) # Output: hello\ (\w+)

-Note: When using operators with plain strings (such as "dog"), the DSL automatically wraps them in a String object and escapes the characters that have a special meaning in regular expressions.
+Note: When using either() with plain strings (such as "dog"), the DSL automatically wraps them in a String object that escapes the characters that have a special meaning in regular expressions, just like with quantifier functions.

 Custom types